dpdk-vbng-cp/docker-compose-cp/README.md

 docker-compose rm
 ```
 ### Connecting CP and DP
-create vxlan to connect the control plane and dataplane.
+Create vxlan to connect the control plane and data plane.
 ```
 ./vxlan_CP-DP.sh
 ```
-### Debug output and logs to check the correct rules, written in the UL and DL VFs
+### Debug output

 To see the debug output of the dpdk-ip-pipeline CLI installing forwarding rules in the UL_VF and the DL_VF:

 ```
 docker logs -f dockercomposecp_dpdk-ip-pipeline-cli_1
 ```
 # Vagrant Box Deployment

-This repo contains a vagrant folder to setup the full docker-compose control plane in a virtual machine.
+This repo contains a vagrant folder to setup the full docker-compose the control plane in a virtual machine.
 To start this, just run:

 ```
 cd vagrant